Mission

 UN Maps enriches topographic and operational data in areas where the United Nations operates.
 This includes creating and maintaining high-quality maps of roads, buildings, infrastructure, and other features that are essential for peacekeeping and humanitarian operations.

 UN Maps provides peacebuilding and humanitarian actors with topographic maps, operational geo-information, search and navigation tools, and imagery and satellite data.
-This information can help to plan and coordinate activities, assess needs, and respond to emergencies.
+This information aids in planning and coordinating activities, assessing needs, and responding to emergencies.

-UN Maps foster a community of mappers and users who contribute to and benefit from UN Maps data.
-This includes training and capacity building for UN staff and civilians, promoting the use of open geospatial data standards, and sharing knowledge and best practices.
+Through UN Mappers, UN Maps fosters a community of mappers and users who contribute to and benefit from UN Maps data.
+This involves training and capacity building for UN staff and civilians, promoting the use of open geospatial data standards, and sharing knowledge and best practices.

 Benefits